ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-7-1.png)<!-- -->

-as you can see the tracking was not perfect, and all points had some tracking problems every now and then.
-If we want to remove and interpolate the outliers based on low likelihood from DLC we can do this by
+As we can see the tracking was not perfect, and all points had some tracking problems every now and then.
+If we want to remove and interpolate the outliers based on low likelihood from DLC we can do this by:

 ```r